gregmarine/ByGregMarine.com/Blog/src/2024/12/26_i-love-my-cross.md

 I've missed having the Sumatra beans from Joffrey's.
 So, I order that again.
 I also ordered a gingerbread themed flavor that is new this year.
 And I went with an African blend for a third option.
 It will be nice to have a variety again...hehehe When I order directly, they roast to order.
 It will take a few weeks to get them.
 But they'll be fresh roasted; which makes it all taste so much better than store bought...LOL I may need to get a little more from Sprouts before the order arrives, though.
 I'm not sure I have enough to make it a few weeks...LOL

 I originally planned to go to Disney for NYE again this year.
 I'm on the fence about it, now.
 I haven't canceled my park reservations yet.
 I was thinking about staying in a hotel that night and enjoying the parks both days.
 I did decide not to take NYE off.
-I'm hoping to still get a half day like I did for Christmas Eve.
+I'm hoping to still get a half day free like I did for Christmas Eve.
 But I may not go to WDW as originally planned.
 I'll want to decide soon, though.
 I'd like to free up the reservations.
 Although, that doesn't seem to matter so much at WDW.
 They don't care if you don't show up...LOL They are more lax about it than DLR is...LOL

 I'm thinking I'd like to relax as this year comes to a close and the new year begins.
 New Year being on January first no longer has the same meaning to me.
 This year, I adopted the concept of my personal New Year being on my birthday.
 That'll be on March 20th.
 I'll probably do something special around that time.
 I have been doing that for a few years now.
 And now, the day has more meaning as my personal New Year's Day...hehehe

 That said, I'll still stay up until 12am to ring in the *new year*.
-I am also thinking about saying up until 3am to ring in California's *new year*...hehehe
+I am also thinking about staying up until 3am to ring in California's *new year*...hehehe

 ## 11:00am